Jaguars finally win at home, beat Bengals

 The Jaguars remain tied for first place in the AFC South with Tennessee at 5-3.

+“To be able to perform well in front of the fans, I think, is important,” Jaguars head coach Doug Marrone said.
+“You’re out in the community, you understand, you want to put a good product on the field at home, be able to play well in front of your home crowd.
+If we can keep winning, I say it all the time, we can keep earning the fans to come back.
+And the fans that were here today did an outstanding job.”

-Cornerback Jaydon Mickens returned a punt 63 yards for a touchdown with 14:35 left in the fourth quarter to give the Jaguars a 23-7 lead.
-Mickens, promoted to the 53-man roster on Oct.
-21, made a decisive move upfield, splitting the Bengals’ cover unit before outracing them down the left sideline.
+Jaydon Mickens returned a punt 63 yards for a touchdown with 14:35 left in the fourth quarter to give the Jaguars a 23-7 lead.
+Mickens made a decisive move upfield, splitting the Bengals’ cover unit before outracing them down the left sideline.

+The 5-foot-10, 175-pound Mickens was promoted to the 53-man roster on Oct.
+21 after signing with the practice squad on Sept.
+18. The 23-year-old was playing in his second NFL game.

+“I don’t mean to boast, but from high school, I’ve done things like this and at the University of Washington,” Mickens said.
+“The stats prove that I’ve done things of this nature.
+I was undrafted because of my size, but when it comes down to it, when you get an opportunity, you’ve got to take advantage.
+My teammates helped me on that punt return and God is good.”

 All three phases contributed to the win.

+“Somebody showed me it and, you know, that’s fine,” Bortles said.
+“I think Cincinnati has a bit of a reputation for the type of guys they are and I think you saw a little bit of that today. ...
+I thought we did a good job playing as hard as we possibly can between the whistles and beating the crap out of them.”

-Bortles guided the Jaguars to a remarkable effort on third down, converting 12-of-18 situations.
+Bortles guided the Jaguars to a remarkable effort on third down, converting 12 of 18.

 The moment that will have the league talking occurred late in the first half.